When selecting a new piece of software, consider the implementation process and how you can ensure that everything goes as planned.

-There are some simple steps that give you the best chance of success and we’d like to share them with you here.
-We’ll also share some of the things we do from a Rydoo point of view to make every implementation goes like clockwork.
+There are several basic actions that will offer you the best chance of success, and we’d like to share them with you here.
+We’ll also discuss some of the things we do at Rydoo to ensure that the implementation process runs well.

 Decide (and agree) what you want to achieve.

 This may sound obvious but actually, we find that when projects go awry it is often because the different people involved have different expectations.

 It’s important to decide exactly what is in scope and just as important to decide what won’t be covered.
 If you don’t know what you want to achieve then you won’t know whether you have succeeded or not.

 Make sure also that you give your project a timeline and a budget, both in terms of money and resources allocated so that you can keep a check on how much you are spending and how many hours people have to dedicate to the implementation process.